Latest Temperatures

 Partly Sunny

 Rain.
-The rain could be heavy at times.
-Low around 37.
-Breezy, with a northwest wind 15 to 20 mph, with gusts as high as 30 mph.
+Low around 32.
+Northeast wind around 10 mph.
 Chance of precipitation is 100%.
-New precipitation amounts between a half and three quarters of an inch possible.
+New precipitation amounts between a quarter and half of an inch possible.

 Sunday